Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Supplementary Information

 with the eigenvalue sequence of the transition matrix sorted by their real parts, i.e. $\mathrm{Re}(\lambda_1) \geq \mathrm{Re}(\lambda_2) \geq \ldots \geq \mathrm{Re}(\lambda_n)$.
 The prediction $S^*_{\chi}(\mathbf{T}^{(2)})$ is equal to $S^*(\frac{1}{2}(\mathbf{I}_n+\mathbf{T}^{(2)}))$ where $n$ is the dimension of $\mathbf{T}^{(2)}$ and $\mathbf{I}_n$ is the corresponding identity matrix.
 This is equal to applying the prediction $S^*$ to a transition matrix of a lazy random walk with self-loop probability $1/2$.
 This approach can alleviate periodicity and assure that $|\lambda_2| > |\lambda_3|$ at least for the transition matrix of a lazy random walk.

-\paragraph{Details of Model for non-Markovian Temporal Networks}
+\subsection{Details of Model for non-Markovian Temporal Networks}

-A particularly important finding in our Letter is the fact that non-Markovian characteristics can give rise both to a slow-down and speed-up of diffusion dynamics when compared to their static aggregated counterparts.
+A particularly important finding in our article is the fact that non-Markovian characteristics can give rise both to a slow-down and speed-up of diffusion dynamics when compared to their static aggregated counterparts.
 To illustrate this fact, we introduce a simple toy model for temporal networks in which non-Markovian properties can either \emph{inhibit} or \emph{enforce} time-respecting paths across two pronounced communities that are present in the static aggregate network.
-In our Letter we argue that the presence of order correlations which enforce time-respecting paths across communities is a particularly simple mechanism by which non-Markovian properties in temporal networks can speed up diffusion dynamics.
+In our article we argue that the presence of order correlations which enforce time-respecting paths across communities is a particularly simple mechanism by which non-Markovian properties in temporal networks can speed up diffusion dynamics.
 With this we further highlight one possible mechanism by which non-Markovian properties can effectively mitigate the decelerating effect of community structures on diffusion dynamics.

-In the following, we formally define our toy model and substantiate our interpretations in the Letter by means of a spectral analysis of the second-order aggregate networks corresponding to different points in the model's parameter space.
+In the following, we formally define our toy model and substantiate our interpretations in the article by means of a spectral analysis of the second-order aggregate networks corresponding to different points in the model's parameter space.
 The model is based on a directed, weighted aggregate network $G^{(1)}$ with two communities, each consisting of a random $k$-regular graph with $n$ nodes.
 To interconnect the two communities, we randomly draw edges $e=(v_1,v_2)$ and $e'=(v'_1, v'_2)$ from the two communities respectively, remove $e$ and $e'$ and instead add edges $(v_1, v'_1)$ and $(v_2,v'_2)$ thus maintaining a $k$-regular aggregate network.
-We further assign uniform weights $\omega_1$ to all edges, thus obtaining a network as shown in the schematic illustration in Fig.~\ref{fig:model} (left panel).
-For the simulations in the letter, we use $k=4$ and $n=50$, thus obtaining a network with $100$ nodes and $400$ directed edges.
+We further assign uniform weights $\omega_1$ to all edges, thus obtaining a network as shown in the schematic illustration in panel (a) of Fig.~\ref{fig:model}.
+For the simulations in the article, we use $k=4$ and $n=50$, thus obtaining a network with $100$ nodes and $400$ directed edges.